BaderLab/GenAnT/2-GeneratingGeneModels/README.md

  -S name_of_sam_alignment.sam
 ```

 Now that the reads are aligned, StringTie2 can be used to generate gene models (this language is used for simplicity - StringTie2 finds "transcripts" rather than "genes" since it is based on aligning RNA-seq to the genome, but the concept is similar to gene model generation).
 However, StringTie2 takes BAM files as input, which are a binary version of SAM files.
-Therefore you must first convert your SAM file(s) to BAM file(s) with [SAMtools](http://www.htslib.org/).
+Therefore, you must first convert your SAM file(s) to BAM file(s) with [SAMtools](http://www.htslib.org/).
 The only input is the SAM file created with HISAT2. `-S` specifies SAM input, `-h` includes the header in the SAM output, `-u` indicates uncompressed BAM output (saves time when converting SAM to BAM).

 ```
 samtools view \